stsievert/next-face-demo/README.md

 ## Run the demo

-To run the webserver, run
+To run the webserver, download and run the docker image from docker hub at  `joeholt/next_face_demo:latest`:

 `docker run -p XXXX:5006 joeholt/next_face_demo:latest`